rahulbhardwaj1721/redhat/README.md

 ##Change in .env to run the application with below environment.
 NODE_ENV =  development
 NODE_ENV =  production
+In development mode logging is enabled
+In production mode logging is disabled

 7. Application hosted on localhost with port 8065.you can change it with .env file.